tensorfactory/MataVision/README.md

 ## Classification <a name="classification"></a><img title="Classification" src="images/classification_icon.png" alt="" width="50">

+**IMPORTANT NOTE**<br/>
+MataVision’s classification relies on distinguishable patterns between each class of sample images.
+The detection area is a square window.
+For accurate classification, objects must meet these criteria:
+- Distinguishable patterns between each class.
+- Patterns that remain relatively unchanged after the training process (soft materials with distorting patterns may not be classifiable).
+- Object width should be roughly equal to its length (highly oblong objects may not work well).
+- Size differences between different object classes should be relatively small.
+___

 <img title="Classification Editor" src="images/classification_editor.png" alt="" width="400">

 If you have captured classification images for any ESP32 devices, press the drop-down button <img title="Drop down btn" src="images/drop_down_btn.png" alt="" width="30"> to select the device.
 Please refer to the section on